Rin Tohsaka: Reception

+Rin Tohsaka cosplays are popular among Fate fans.

-Rin has been popular in Japan.
-In the Newtype top 30 characters of the 2010s, Rin was voted as the seventh most popular female character.
-In an Unlimited Blade Works poll she took third place.
-In the Type-Moon's 10th Anniversary Character Poll in 2012, Rin was ranked 4th.
+Merchandise, including the Tohsaka Shrine; which consists of tapestries and acrylic mascots, have been modeled after Rin and her family.
+Rin Tohsaka was well received by the series' readers and critics.
+In the Newtype magazine's "Top 30 Characters of the 2010s", Rin was voted as the seventh "Most Popular Female Character".
+In an Unlimited Blade Works poll, she had taken third place.
+In Type-Moon's 10th Anniversary Character Poll, taken in 2012, Rin had ranked 4th.
 In 2015, Newtype readers voted her as the second best female character of the year behind Yukino Yukinoshita from My Teen Romantic Comedy SNAFU TOO!.
-Voice actress Kana Ueda noted that Rin was one of the most popular characters she has ever voiced due to how fans often ask her to include her name during autograph sessions.
 In a Manga Tokyo poll from 2018, Rin was voted as the third most popular Fate character behind Shirou and Saber.

-Critical reception to Rin's character in the first anime by Studio Deen was positive.
-THEM Anime Reviews enjoyed Rin's characterization in the first Fate/stay night anime, due to her personality described as "direct, blunt and generally takes a no-nonsense attitude to the whole war".
-The character has often been described as a tsundere, an archetype of fictional characters who react ashamed and angry when interacting with people they cherish.
-Mania Entertainment's Chris Beveridge liked Rin's interactions with Shirou and Saber in the first anime despite lacking Archer.
-IGN found Rin and Archer's alliance with Shirou and Saber unlikely, as in the end the duos are supposed to fight each other.
-Anime News Network stated that while in the first series Rin and Shirou get the opportunity to stand out in fights, they are overshadowed by Archer.
-However, in a following review, the same site stated that Rin in general "steals the show" thanks to her skills and her sex appeal.
+Critical reception to Rin's character in the first Fate/stay night anime adaptation by Studio Deen was positive.
+Stig Høgset at THEM Anime Reviews had enjoyed her characterization in the anime, and described her personality as "direct" and "blunt".
+Høgset felt that Rin took "a no-nonsense attitude to the whole war".
+Her character has often been described as a tsundere, a Japanese archetype of fictional characters who either react ashamed or angry when interacting with people they cherish.
+Mania Entertainments Chris Beveridge liked Rin's interactions with Shirou and Saber in the first anime despite lacking Archer.
+IGN had found Rin and Archer's alliance with Shirou and Saber "unlikely", as in the end the duos are supposed to fight each other.
+Carl Kimlinger at Anime News Network stated that while in the first series Rin and Shirou get the opportunity to stand out in fights, they are overshadowed by Archer.
+However, Theron Martin of the same site had stated that Rin in general "steals the show" thanks to her skills and her sex appeal.
 Capsule Monster noted that while the use of many female characters including Rin might make the series feel like a harem, the plot managed to develop these characters in other ways.
-DVD Talk like how despite starting as enemies, both Rin and Shirou become allies to dangerous threats regardless of the former's constant talks that all Masters are rivals.
+Todd Douglass Jr. at DVD Talk liked how despite starting as enemies, both Rin and Shirou become allies to dangerous threats regardless of the former's constant talks that all Masters are rivals.